jenkinsci/warnings-ng-plugin/doc/Documentation.md

     tools: [[pattern: '*.log', tool: [$class: 'Java']]], unstableTotalHigh: 10, unstableNewAll: 1
 ```

-#### Health Report configuration
+#### Health report configuration

-The plug-in can participate in the health report of your project.
+The plugin can participate in the health report of your project.
 You can change the number of issues
 that change the health to 0% and 100%, respectively.
 Additionally, the severities that should be considered
 when creating the health report can be selected.